han-le11/fullstack-projects/part1/README.md

-Solutions of part 1 exercises to this folder, one app per folder
+One app per folder:

+The app for course information as folder <i>courseinfo</i>.
-eg. the project unicafe for exercises 1.6.-1.11 as folder unicafe
+The app unicafe for exercises 1.6.-1.11 as folder <i>unicafe</i>.